sahilrajput03/sahilrajput03/thoughts-principles-react/src/thoughts.md

+- Money gives your freedom.
+Freedom gives your happiness. ~ Sahil

 - Its difficult to forget first love for both males and females commonly. ~ Sahil

 - Difference between belief and to know is like to know what thirst is and when thirst is quenched. ~ Sahil